terramate-io/terramate/docs/functions/tm_format.md

 Hello, Valentina!
 ```

 The formatting verb `%#v` accepts a value of any type and presents it using JSON encoding, similar to jsonencode.
-This can be useful for describing the values given to a module in [custom condition check](https://developer.hashicorp.com/terraform/language/expressions/custom-conditions#error-messages) error messages.

 ```
 tm_format("%#v", "hello")